whatisnuclear/website/reactor_history.md

 loaded, in 1966, the AEC announced that there was no future for gas-cooled reactors in the USA, and the EGCR project was cancelled.

 The Experimental Beryllium-Oxide Reactor (EBOR) was partially constructed at NRTS but never completed.
 Its cancellation was announced in the 1966 AEC Annual report to focus resources on reactors considered likely to deliver economic power.
-It has also been said that graphite development was progressing sufficiently that beryllium moderator was not considered necessary.
+It has also been said that graphite development was progressing sufficiently that the development of beryllium moderator was not considered necessary.
 The experiment was designed by General Atomic Division of General Atomics.

-The High Temperature Marine Propulsion Reactor was a low-power critical that operated at the NRTS with intent to develop a marine propulsion gas-cooled reactor, but shut down in 1962.
+The High Temperature Marine Propulsion Reactor was a low-power critical experiment that operated at the NRTS with intent to develop a marine propulsion gas-cooled reactor, but shut down in 1962.

 The KIWI-test series involved graphite loaded with HEU to test Project Rover, a nuclear rocket.
 They all used gaseous hydrogen propellant.
 At this time, Westinghouse had